 Getting involved with a fun, enthusiastic training group can help athletes at all levels and turn the challenge of completing one race into a lifetime activity.

 Ready for your next triathlon?
-We have lots more information to help get you started on the next page.
+We have lots more information to help get you started below.

 - Hanc, John.
 "So Inclined."
 Runner's World.
 (July 2010)http://www.runnersworld.com/article/1,7124,s6-238-263-264-13520-0,00.html